Steve Addazio: 2015

 Addazio and Boston College suffered a setback in 2015, as the Eagles finished with a 3–9 record and went winless in the ACC.
 On November 21, they faced off against rival Notre Dame at Fenway Park in Boston as a part of Notre Dame's Shamrock Series.

 2016

-In his fourth year with the Eagles, Addazio got back on track with a 7–6 record and a bowl game victory at the 2016 Quick Lane Bowl.
+In his fourth year with the Eagles, Addazio finished with a 7–6 record and a bowl game victory at the 2016 Quick Lane Bowl.
 The win was the Eagles' first postseason victory since 2007.

 2017

 Addazio's fifth season again saw the team finish with a 7–6 record, with the team earning a bowl appearance at the 2017 Pinstripe Bowl.
 On November 18, the Eagles appeared in a game played at Fenway Park, where they defeated the UConn Huskies.

 2018

-The 2018 campaign was a mixed bag for the Eagles and Addazio.
-Despite a 7–5 record, the season saw Boston College's return to the top-25 rankings for the first time since 2009.
+The 2018 season brought the Eagles a 7–5 record and saw Boston College's appearance the top-25 rankings for the first time since 2009.
 Additionally, a bowl appearance at the 2018 First Responder Bowl would have given them the opportunity for an 8th victory (and to break the 7–6 trend).
-However, the game was called off during the first quarter due to severe lightning strikes and ultimately ruled a no-contest.
+However, the game was delayed during the first quarter due to severe lightning strikes and ultimately ruled a no-contest.

-The Eagles broke into the rankings twice during the year, the first occurrence coming after a strong 3–0 start earned them #23 in the country.
+The Eagles appeared in the rankings twice during the year, the first occurrence coming after a strong 3–0 start earned them #23 in the country.
 However, they quickly dropped back out after a loss to unranked Purdue.
-Not ones to resign, Boston College won three of their following four games and regained a ranking of No. 24.
+Boston College won three of their following four games and regained a ranking of No. 24.
 They improved to No. 17 after a road victory against Virginia Tech, then faced off against rival and No. 2 ranked Clemson.
-A tough loss against the Tigers dropped the Eagles down to No. 22, and a further upset loss against unranked Florida State pushed them out of the top-25 entirely.
-Their final game of the season against rival and No. 19 ranked Syracuse was the Eagles' last chance to re-enter the polls, however they dropped the matchup in a disappointing three-game skid to end the season.
+A loss against the Tigers dropped the Eagles down to No. 22, and a further loss against unranked Florida State pushed them out of the top-25.
+Their final game of the season against rival and No. 19 ranked Syracuse resulted in a loss and marked the final game in a 3-game losing streak to close the season.

-On December 18, 2018, perhaps due to the Eagles promising signs of returning to national relevance, Addazio signed a contract extension through 2020, extending his previous six-year deal by two years.
+On December 18, 2018, Addazio signed a contract extension through 2020 which extended his previous six-year deal by two years.